About Us

 Susan Carpenter, Esq., Deanna Novak, Fran Parker, Esq., Susan Simon, Esq.

-Partners: Community Center of Northern Westchester, Community Based Services, Friends of Trailside/Ward Pound Ridge Reservation, Katonah-Lewisboro Schools, Lewisboro Garden Club, North Salem Open Land Foundation and Town of Lewisboro.
+Partners: Bedford 2030, Community Center of Northern Westchester, Community Based Services, Friends of Trailside/Ward Pound Ridge Reservation, Katonah-Lewisboro Schools, Lewisboro Garden Club, North Salem Open Land Foundation and Town of Lewisboro.

-Naturalists: Leah Cass, Chris Evers, David Havens, Taro Ietaka, Jim Nordgren.
+Naturalists: Tertius Bune, Leah Cass, David Havens, Taro Ietaka, Jim Nordgren.

-Volunteers: Dolores Antonetz, Bob Arnold, Lisa Beaty, David Baugnon, John Bergherr, Linda Broudy, Rob Cummings, Eleanor Dennis, Wayne Eadie, Tony Frasca, Mike Gordon, Peter Gross, Mark Hanratty, Bairbre Hanson, Ilene Lieberman, Randi Kitt, Bruce Levinson, Carole Long, Veronica McIlraith, Elizabeth Meyer-Gross, Eric Newland, Althea Nolan, Carol Nordgren, Deanna Novak, Jim Nordgren, Peggy Young Nordgren, Lynda O’Hanlon, Tony Riina, Rich Rodeschini, Roseann Rodeschini, Meg Rogers, Evelyn Tapani Rosenthal, Bill Saunders, Mark Schmid, Andrea Snyder, Curtis St. John, Sue and Joe Tansey, Ellen Weissman, Dan Welsh.
+Volunteers: Dolores and Ted Antonetz, Bob Arnold, Lisa Beaty, David Baugnon, John Bergherr, Linda Broudy, Rob Cummings, Eleanor Dennis, Wayne Eadie, Mike Gordon, Peter Gross, Bairbre Hanson, Ilene Lieberman, Bruce Levinson, Carole Long, Veronica McIlraith, Elizabeth Meyer-Gross, Eric Newland, Deanna Novak, Jim Nordgren, Peggy Young Nordgren, Lynda O’Hanlon, Tony Riina, Rich Rodeschini, Roseann Rodeschini, Meg Rogers, Bill Saunders, Melanie Schaffran, Mark Schmid, Andrea Snyder, Curtis St. John, Ellen Weissman, Dan Welsh.

-Hike Leaders: Christine and Paul Collura, Wayne Eadie, Tony Frasca, Peter Gross, Ilene Lieberman, John Jim Nordgren, Peggy Young Nordgren, Terri Riina and Bobbe Stultz.
+Hike Leaders: Christine and Paul Collura, Wayne Eadie, Peter Gross, Ilene Lieberman, Jim Nordgren, Peggy Young Nordgren, and Bobbe Stultz.

 Board Members: